 Also in this section

-Home Energy Scotland works in partnership with community organisations to provide help and support to individuals.
+Home Energy Scotland works in partnership with community groups to deliver free, impartial energy saving advice.

 Individuals can call 0808 808 2282.
 Or, with their permission, you can refer community members to us through our secure, online Home Energy Scotland Referral Portal.

 Our friendly, expert team advise on home improvements to save energy, or to generate renewable energy, and the funding available.
 We also put people in touch with other organisations that can help.